 *You can also make an edible model of vertebrae using gummy Life Savers, pasta, and pipe cleaners.

 This has fabulous diagrams of all the parts of the human body including "slipped discs."

 Joints and Synovial Fluid

--Have the children their hands together really hard for 20 seconds and then to notice how warm their hands are (heat produced by friction) and how rough it felt.
+-Have the children rub their hands together really hard for 20 seconds and then notice how warm their hands are (from the heat produced by friction) and how rough it felt.

 -Put lotion on each child’s hand and tell them to rub their hands together for 20 seconds again.
-This lotion is like the synovial fluid that helps your joints not get damaged by friction.
+This lotion is like the synovial fluid that helps your joints avoid damage from friction.

-YOU WILL NEED: a bottle of mild scented on unscented hand lotion
+- 1 bottle of mild scented or unscented hand lotion

 (This activity idea came from in Exploring Creation with Human Anatomy and Physiology (Young Explorer Series) by Jeannie K. Fulbright.)

 If you can only get one book for this unit, this is the best option.
 In addition to a number of picture books and children's books, I read the sections on bones and muscles from this book with my children.
 It is written in an interesting manner that children can understand, but it still contains "technical" terms so that children will develop the vocabulary they would need for a middle school- or high school-level biology class.
 I used what I read from this book during my explanations during many of the activities in this lesson.